Why Kindness Matters: A Speech Therapist’s Perspective on Kindness & Mindfulness for Kids in NYC

 Heather Lynn Boerner, MA CCC/SLP at Chatty Child

-At Chatty Child, we help children build communication skills that support confidence, connection, and everyday success.
-Our holistic approach to speech therapy recognizes that language development is closely tied to emotional regulation, learning, and relationships.
+At Chatty Child, we help children strengthen communication skills that support connection, learning, and everyday confidence.
+Our approach to speech and developmental care looks beyond isolated skills, honoring the close relationship between communication, emotional regulation, social development, and readiness to learn.

-We work collaboratively with families to create individualized plans that support self-expression and developmental growth across home, school, and community settings.
+We collaborate with families to create customized support plans that encourage self-expression and growth across home, school, and community environments.

 Our services include:

-- InterAct – A playful, story-based program that builds language, social connection, and confidence through imagination and interaction.
+- InterAct – An imaginative, story-centered program that builds language, connection, and confidence through creativity and shared play.

-- Occupational Therapy – Support for sensory integration, fine motor skills, and independence in daily routines.
+- Occupational Therapy – Support focused on sensory integration, fine motor development, and increased independence in daily routines.

-- Teletherapy – At-home speech and occupational therapy for families across New York State.
+- Teletherapy – Flexible virtual speech and occupational therapy services available to families across New York State.

-- Tutoring – Personalized academic support to strengthen reading, writing, and critical thinking.
+- Tutoring – Personalized academic support to strengthen reading, writing, and critical thinking skills.

-- Functional Nutrition – Nutrition guidance to support focus, regulation, and development.
+- Functional Nutrition – Nutrition guidance that supports focus, regulation, and overall developmental wellbeing.

-- Consulting – Collaborative support for caregivers and educators.
+- Consulting – Collaborative support for parents, caregivers, and educators to help children thrive across settings.

-- Group Programs – Small-group experiences that promote communication, cooperation, and social-emotional growth.
+- Group Programs – Small-group experiences that encourage communication, cooperation, and social-emotional growth.

-Through evidence-informed care and creative, individualized support, Chatty Child helps children find their voice and grow with confidence.
+Through evidence-informed practices and creative, individualized care, Chatty Child supports children in developing their voice and growing with confidence.